 The gabbling commentary, by Channel 5 football's Jonathan Pearce, really adds a sense of occasion to the event.

 "Let the wars begin!" (replaced by "Let battle commence")

 "Cease!" (which replaced the less catchy "Stop, and deactivate robots")

 Silly phrases to introduce Craig, such as: "Ladies and Gentlemen, please welcome the man who thought that a kamikaze was a Japanese toilet, Craig Charles!", or "...the man who thought that a Magnum 44 was the world's most powerful ice cream, Craig Charles!"

 Based on a US competition.

-The two series of Robot Wars Extreme were first shown on the digital BBC Choice channel, repeated some months later on the analogue BBC Two service.
+Though always commissioned from the BBC2 budget, two series of Robot Wars Extreme were first shown on the digital BBC Choice channel, repeated some months later on the analogue service.
 It was a common tactic to promote the concept of digital television to a sceptical public, and two other regular series were also previewed on Choice.

 Towards the end of the second Extreme series' BBC Two repeat, the Robot Wars franchise announced its move across to five.
 Not wanting to promote a rival, the BBC pulled its repeats.
 Those who hadn't caught the premiere on BBC Choice in early 2003 had to wait two whole years to see them, when the Sci-Fi Channel bought and broadcast the series in 2005.

-For the record, the BBC Choice transmission dates were:
+For the record, and to help avoid confusion, the BBC Choice and BBC2 transmission dates were: